No. 6 UConn wins 20th Big East title, tops Villanova 70-40

 AP Basketball Writer

+“I think all of us knew in the locker room before the game that it would be a totally different game than the first time,” Westbrook said.

-UConn (25-5) only had eight healthy players for that game with Paige Bueckers, Olivia Nelson-Ododa and Caroline Ducharme all sidelined.
-Now the Huskies are healthy and coach Geno Auriemma has one of his deepest teams over the past two decades.
+The Huskies (25-5) only had eight healthy players for that game with Bueckers, Olivia Nelson-Ododa and Caroline Ducharme all sidelined.
+Now the Huskies are healthy and Auriemma has one of his deepest teams over the past two decades.

 That includes bringing Bueckers off the bench.
 The reigning national player of the year has started only one game since returning from a two-month absence after suffering a left knee injury in December.
 The sophomore guard played eight minutes Monday night, entering the game for the first time in the second quarter with UConn leading 17-10.
 She made one of her four shots and finished with two points.